DataDog/dd-py-tracing-workshop/README.md

     ...
 ```

-Let's hit our pairing route a few more times now, and see what Datadog turns up
+Let's hit our pairing route a few more times now, and see what Datadog turns up:
 `curl -XGET localhost:5000/pair/beer?name=ipa`

 ## Step 9 - Investigate